This post has partner links that I may receive compensation for at no cost to you. Thank you!

-When you think of beer in Dublin, there’s only one name that comes to mind: Guinness.
+When you think of beer in Dublin, only one name comes to mind: Guinness.
 And yes, the city’s drinking culture & brewing tradition does revolve largely around that velvety stout.
 One unfortunate side effect of having such a large brewery in Dublin is that there’s more of a macro “craft” foothold than in other cities.
-Some Dublin pubs will feature craft-marketed beers from large breweries such Guinness & Heineken, and your average consumer won’t have any idea since the true brewer is well-hidden.
-However, look a bit deeper and you’ll find that there’s some legitimately good craft beer in Dublin.
-You just have to know where to find it.
+Some Dublin pubs will feature craft-marketed beers from large breweries such as Guinness & Heineken, and your average consumer won’t have any idea since the true brewer is well-hidden.
+However, look a bit deeper and you’ll find some legitimately good craft beer in Dublin.
+You just have to know where to go.
 Here is where to get the best craft beer in Dublin, including its best breweries, taprooms, and bottle shops.

 UnderDog

-Underneath Brogan’s in Temple Bar, you’ll find UnderDog, a basement craft beer bar with one of the best beer selections in Dublin.
-UnderDog has 18 taps plus cask, as well as some bottles & cans.
+UnderDog has one of the best beer selections in Dublin.
 There’s plenty from Irish breweries, along with the UK & the rest of Europe.
 In addition to regional brewing stalwarts, you’ll also find selections from the newest up-and-coming microbreweries.

-The bartenders were the friendliest & most knowledgable that I encountered in Dublin.
-That’s no slight on anyone else; the staff at UnderDog were just that great.
-Sometimes a bar like this can be pretentious, but there was none of that here.
+The bartenders are some of the friendliest & most knowledgeable that I have encountered in Dublin.
+That’s no slight on anyone else; the staff at UnderDog are just that great.
+Sometimes a bar like this can be pretentious, but there’s none of that here.

 Cassidy’s